agentydragon-agent/ducktape/website/about.markdown

 Hi!

 My chosen name is Rai, and my given name is Michal Pokorný.
-I'm 29, I grew up in Czech Republic.
-I've worked as a software engineer at Google Zurich since March 2016, then took a year-long break roughly May 2021 - May 2022 and now I'm a resident at OpenAI on the reinforcement learning team.
+I'm 30, I grew up in Czech Republic.
+I've worked as a software engineer at Google Zurich since March 2016, then took a year-long break roughly May 2021 - May 2022.
+Then I joined OpenAI, first as a resident on the reinforcement learning team, then on alignment.

 I have a bachelor's in general CS from the [Faculty of Mathematics and Physics][mff] of the Charles University in Prague.
 I started a master's in AI at the very same,